The only kind of hike I’m willing to

 from canopy shade to rolling hills.
 Thoughtful benches appear just when your

 legs start to ache, making rest stops feel less like defeat.
-For men in our thirties, it was the right mix of effort and ease.
+For us people in our thirties, it was the right mix of effort and ease.
 Not too intense, yet satisfying enough to earn a cold drink at the end.

-The best part, though, was pausing for lunch by Glaswaldsee, a pristine lake known as the blue eye of the central Northern Black Forest, gleamed in near stillness, bordered by moss and quiet pines, not needing an ounce of grandeur to impress.
+One of the best parts of the hike was pausing for lunch by the pristine lake of Glaswaldsee, known as the blue eye of the central Northern Black Forest.
+It was gleamed in near stillness, bordered by moss and quiet pines, not needing an ounce of grandeur to impress.
 Formed during the last ice age, it's fed only by rain and melting snow, and reflects the kind of quiet that modern life rarely allows these days.
 On that day, it shimmered under the midday sun.

 stalls run on the honesty system, each offering cold Rothaus Pils and regional

-and the kind of beauty you can’t find inside four walls.
+schnapps.
+It made it possible to indirectly and quietly celebrate things and appreciate the kind of beauty you can’t find inside four walls.
 No cake required.
 Just

 the feeling that, for once, everything was exactly where it should be.